 Always make sure that you have outcomes and results for every situation.
 These have to be real.
 If you don't have results that you can measure, how would you know if you were successful?

 Be ready to tell the interviewer what you'd do differently if you were in a similar situation again, even if the story that you shared was a success.
-Amazon believes that there are lessons learned in EVERY case (I also think that this is true).
+Amazon believes that there are lessons learned in EVERY case (we also think that this is true).
 Knowing these lessons demonstrates that you are reasonably self-critical, down-to-earth and realistic (according to Amazon's beliefs, of course).

 Be ready for improv questions.
 In 9 cases out of 10, Amazon interview questions will come from the same interview bank.
 But we can always improvise if we want to.
 There is only one way to be ready for curveballs: research and understand Amazon.

-My final and probably the most important tip:
+Here is our final and probably the most important tip:

 The more you can de-sensitize yourself to the interview format, the more in the zone you will feel during the actual interview.
-You don't have to take it from me.
+You don't have to take it from us.
 Just consider the Navy SEALs who spend most of their time preparing for ops.
 Interviewing is the same – the more you practice, the better you will perform.

 Suppose you don't know anyone interviewing with Amazon, then practice with your friends and loved ones.
 If you know someone who is interviewing with Amazon, link up with them and interview each other.
 Then give each other feedback on how well you did.

 Lastly, if you would like a full interview simulation with someone who has been an interviewer at Amazon, you can schedule an Amazon Interview Coaching session.
+Note - these sessions are in high demand, and you can book a session only if you have purchased one of our full courses (Amazon Interview Whizz or Behavioural Interview Whizz)

-I hope this gives you a decent start with your prep.
+We hope this gives you a decent start with your prep.
 If you have any questions, feel free to post them here or reach out through our Membership Portal.